KawaP18/X00201097_CA3/README.md

    ```bash
    pytest
    ```
-This mirrors the same commands executed automatically in the CI pipeline.
+These are the same commands the CI pipeline runs automatically.

 ---
 ## Application Features
-The application used in this project is a simple Python-based calculator.
-It provides the following functionality:
+The app in this project is a simple Python calculator.
+It can do the following:

 - Addition
 - Subtraction
 - Multiplication

-All functionality is validated through automated unit tests.
+Automated unit tests check all features.
-No manual testing is required.
+You do not need to test anything by hand.

 ---
 ## CI Pipeline Implementation
-Continuous Integration is implemented using GitHub Actions.
-The workflow is triggered:
+GitHub Actions handles Continuous Integration.
+The workflow starts:

 - On every push to the `dev` branch

 - On pull requests targeting the `main` branch

-This ensures that all code changes are validated automatically before being merged.
+This setup checks all code changes automatically before they are merged.

 CI Workflow Configuration (`ci.yml`)